egwimcodes/GPT4/README.md

 ## About Me

-I am a Nigerian Software Developer with a robust background in Python, Django, FastApi, Flutter, Dart, Javascript, ReactJS, NextJS, Css, Tailwindcss, and Bootstrap
+Wisdom Egwim is a highly skilled, ambitious Software Developer with a robust background in Python, Django, FastApi, Flutter, Dart, Javascript, ReactJS, NextJS, Css, Tailwindcss, and Bootstrap.
+My expertise extends beyond conventional boundaries, encompassing a profound understanding of ML and Robotics.